dainyleen/signUp/README.md

-# Simple Form
+# Sign-Up
-Creating HTML Form
+Creating a simple HTML Form with CSS styling